Savage Rifts New D-Bees

 - Powerful: Ikteks start with Strength d8 (maximum d12+2) and Vigor d6 (maximum d12+1). (+6)

-- Massive: Ikteks are Size +2 (comparable to Grackle Tooths), giving them +2 Toughness, and their armored hide also gives them +6 Armor. (+5) This stacks with normal body armor, but not M.D.C. armor.
+- Massive: Ikteks are Size +2 (comparable to Grackle Tooths), which gives them +2 Toughness, and their armored hide also provides +6 Armor. (+5)

 - Cavers: On their home world, they learned to hide in caves and use mountainous terrain to their advantage.
 They get +2 to Athletics for climbing rolls and +2 to Common Knowledge or Survival rolls for answering questions related to caves, mines and mining, cliffs, etc. (+1*)